 The Miraculous Medal

-In Paris, in 1830, the Blessed Virgin appeared to Saint Catherine de Labouré in the chapel of her convent, rue de Bac.
-In a second vision, four months later, Our Blessed Mother appeared to Catherine standing on a globe, her feet crushing a serpent beneath her.
-She was surrounded in the shape of an oval medal, and rays of light were streaming out of her hands.
-Around the shape were the words "O Mary conceived without sin, pray for us who have recourse to you".
-Catherine heard a voice say: "Have a medal struck after this model.
-All those who wear it will receive great graces; they must wear it around their neck.
+In Paris, in 1830, the Holy Virgin appeared to Saint Catherine Labouré in the chapel of her convent on Rue de Bac.
+During a second vision, four months later, Our Holy Mother appeared to Catherine standing on a globe, her feet crushing a serpent beneath her.
+She was surrounded by the shape of an oval medal, and rays of light were coming from her hands.
+Around the shape, there were the words "O Mary conceived without sin, pray for us who have recourse to you."
+Catherine heard a voice say: "Have a medal struck according to this model.
+All who wear it will receive great graces; they must wear it around their neck.
 Graces will abound for those who wear it with confidence."
-The vision continued, and the "medal" turned.
+The vision continued, and the "medal" turned over.
 On the other side was the letter "M" under a cross, with the Sacred Heart of Jesus and the Immaculate Heart of Mary.
 This image was surrounded by twelve stars.

 bague médaille miraculeusemiraculous ring by 9Avril

-The drawing of the medal shown to Catherine by the Virgin Mary
+The design of the medal shown to Catherine by the Virgin Mary

 On the front of the medal is the Virgin.
-She is standing on a terrestrial globe surmounted by a cross.
-She crushes a snake under her foot.
-On her fingers, she wears colored rings, some of which send rays of light to the earth.
-Finally, a sentence surrounds the Virgin: "O Mary conceived without sin, pray for us, sinners".
-On the reverse of the medal, the center is occupied by the letter "M" of Mary, intertwined with a crossbar supporting the foot of the cross.
-Around the medallion are twelve stars.
-Below the "M", we see the Sacred Heart of Jesus surrounded by a crown of thorns and the Sacred Heart of Mary pierced with a sword that sheds blood.
+She stands on a globe topped with a cross.
+She crushes a serpent under her foot.
+On her fingers, she wears colored rings, some of which send rays of light towards the earth.
+Finally, a phrase surrounds the Virgin: "O Mary conceived without sin, pray for us, sinners."
+On the reverse of the medal, the center is occupied by the letter "M" for Mary, intertwined with a crossbar supporting the foot of the cross.
+Around the edge of the medal are twelve stars.
+Below the "M", we see the Sacred Heart of Jesus surrounded by a crown of thorns and the Sacred Heart of Mary pierced by a sword that sheds blood.

 collier médaille miraculeuse